dotnet/samples/core/interop/comwrappers/IDispatch/README.md

 Build and Run
 -------------

-1) Install .NET Core 5.0 Preview 4 or later.
+1) Install .NET Core 5.0 or later.

 1) Load `ComWrappersIDispatch.csproj` in Visual Studio 2019 or build from the command line.
     - Double click on `ComWrappersIDispatch.csproj` in File Explorer.